thekevinscott/thekevinscott/content/articles/2020/super-resolution-with-javascript/index.md

 Metrics can be a bit tricky.
 You can see in the above image that identical PSNR scores can have radically different SSIM scores, with correlatingly different visual performance.

 Both PSNR and SSIM are measurements of how different an image is from one another, but neither is a replacement for human evaluation.
 As humans, we perceive images differently than a computer does.
-A set of pixels that are, say, less saturated, but sharper, may lead to a lower metric score, but a more aesthetically pleasing score for a human.
+A set of pixels that are, say, saturated differently while also being sharper, may lead to a lower metric score, but a more aesthetically pleasing score from a human.

 > SR algorithms are typically evaluated by several widely used distortion measures, e.g., PSNR and SSIM.
 However, these metrics fundamentally disagree with the subjective evaluation of human observers.
 Non-reference measures are used for perceptual quality evaluation, including Ma’s score and NIQE, both of which are used to calculate the perceptual index in the PIRM-SR Challenge.
 In a recent study, Blau et al. find that the distortion and perceptual quality are at odds with each other. &mdash; [Wang et al.](https://arxiv.org/pdf/1809.00219v2.pdf)

-In addition to the subjectivity involved in judging a model's accuracy, accuracy is also not the paramount concern in our case.
-Remember, our final goal is a model that runs in Javascript, so it's important that we also consider:
+In addition to the subjectivity involved in judging a model's accuracy, there's other reasons that accuracy is not the paramount concern for us.
+Remember, our final goal is a model that runs in Javascript.
+It's also important to consider:

 * __A good paper__.
 We want an architecture that is sound.
 We’ll probably need to develop some familiarity with the underlying theory, so it’s important that a paper be clear and digestible, as well as rigorous; how often a paper’s been cited can also be a good indicator of its overall quality.
 * __Good performance__.
 Speed is as important as accuracy.
 A model that takes a minute to run is not going to be suitable for the browser.